elotroalex/chiens/_texts/translation.md

 - {:.speaker} The Reciter.

-- {:.prose} We are at the moment when 9 scorpions strike each other guided by the curse on souls.
+- {:.prose} We are at the moment when 9 scorpions strike each other guided by the malediction of souls.

 <!-- - {:.prose} Nous sommes au moment où 9 scorpions se frappent formés par la malédic­tion des âmes. -->